This project offers you the chance to work on enrichment with captive orangutans and sun bears at the world-renowned Samboja Lestari Rescue Centre.

 Accommodation during your time on the project will be in twin-share rooms at the Samboja Ecolodge where all of the interior and exterior walls are built out of recycled materials!
 Each room comes equipped with fully working air conditioning, mosquito nets and an en-suite bathroom, with hot water and a western-style toilet.

-You will have three meals per day provided for you whilst on this project.
+You will have three meals per day provided for you while on this project.
 Breakfast is a variety of cereals, eggs and rice/noodle dishes alongside fruit and fresh fruit juice.
-Lunches and dinners typically consist of noodles or rice with chicken, seafood, mutton or beef and vegetables.
-Tofu and Soy bean dishes are also provided for vegetarians and each meal is served as a buffet.
+Lunches and dinners typically consist of rice with chicken, seafood, mutton or beef and vegetables, and sometimes noodles.
+Tofu and Soybean dishes are also provided for vegetarians, and each meal is served as a buffet.
+(Please contact us before booking if you have severe nut allergies.)

 This project is based at a rehabilitation sanctuary, and there are orangutans and sun bears here year-round, meaning there is no real preferred time to volunteer regarding the animals.